kevinolega/callcentertrainingtips/_posts/2019-08-22-lose-weight.md

 permalink: /weight/
 author: Kevin Olega
 ---
-This is one of my judgemental posts.
+This is one of my most judgemental posts.

 If you're not trying to fix your life, then this post will only insult you.